The Low Fodmap Diet

 Disadvantages of the Fodmap Diet

-- restriction of certain foods
+- restriction of certain foods and beverages like soda and fruit juices

 - difficulty modifying diet